 Not working?
 Retrace your steps, and pay close attention to any error messages, as they will contain important information about the problem.
 You will also find valuable guidance in the material recommended above.

 Divio Cloud uses Docker to run your projects locally.
 This allows you to use any programming language – be it Python, Node or PHP – locally, without configuring your operating system to support it.
 If you are experience issues, have a look at our troubleshooting section or our Docker guide.

-Before you can start the official Django tutorial, we need to do a few more things:
+Before you can start the Learn Python the Hard Way tutorial, we need to do a few more things:

-Open the source folder in a code editor.
-You'll find it by selecting the "folder" icon in the Divio App and opening the whole directory in your editor:
+When prompted to open the source folder in a code editor: You'll find it by selecting the "folder" icon in the Divio App and opening the whole directory in your editor:

 Using a shell